What Are the DIC Rates and Eligibility?

 The VA pays the tax-free financial benefit every month.
-The benefit is increased for surviving spouses eligible for Aid & Attendance or Housebound benefits.
-Surviving spouses with children under 18 also receive increased benefits.
+The benefit is increased for surviving spouses eligible for VA Aid and Attendance or Housebound benefits.
+Surviving spouses with children under age 18 also receive increased benefits.

 All U.S. veterans discharged “under conditions other than dishonorable” have a right to survivor benefits for their dependents.

 Military asbestos exposure causes many veterans to develop mesothelioma or lung cancer after retirement.
-The VA considers these cancers 100-percent disabling.
+In 2022, the VA updated eligibility guidelines and considers these cancers 100% disabling.

 Veterans with asbestos-related cancer are entitled to VA disability benefits if they prove their asbestos exposure happened primarily during their military service.
 The same standard applies to family members applying for dependency and indemnity compensation.